dmwm/DAS/doc/sphinx/das_cache.rst

 data records
 ++++++++++++

 Each data record contains data-service meta-data.
-Its structure is unknown a-priory to DAS.
-Since DAS operates with JSON almost any data structure can be stored into DAS, e.g. dictionaries, lists, strings, numerals, etc.
-The only fields DAS appends to it are:
+The structure of the data service response is a-priori unknown to DAS.
+Since DAS operates with `JSON <http://json.org>`_ almost any data structure can be stored into DAS, e.g. dictionaries, lists, strings, numerals, etc. The only fields DAS appends to the record are:

 - das, contains DAS expiration timestamp
 - das_id, refers to query2apis data record